MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ```

 ### -ProcessorArchitecture
-Determines whether a 32-bit or 64-bit version of the Windows PowerShell process is started in sessions that use this session configuration.
+Determines whether a 32-bit or 64-bit version of the PowerShell process is started in sessions that use this session configuration.
 The acceptable values for this parameter are: x86 (32-bit) and AMD64 (64-bit).
 The default value is determined by the processor architecture of the computer that hosts the session configuration.